 Lower CAPEX: Most cloud providers offer a pay-as-you-go model.
-This significantly reduces CAPEX needs, and there are no hardware costs.
+This significantly reduces capital expenditures, and there are no hardware costs.

-Support 24/7: Cloud services work 24/7 and don’t take vacations or weekends.
-Cloud providers usually provide support service 24/7, via email ticket, chat, or phone.
+24/7 support: Cloud services are always at work and don’t take vacations or weekends.
+Cloud providers usually offer support service 24/7, via email ticket, chat, or phone.

-Security: Since all the data is stored in the cloud, off-site, the data and operations are kept safe.
+Security: Since all the data is stored off-site in the cloud, data and operations are kept safe.